The sections below contain details about the scholarships available to College of Education undergraduate and graduate students.

 Herbert S. and Pauline T. Hatton Scholarship

-Awarded to a junior or senior majoring in Special Education and demonstrating financial need.
+Awarded to a junior or senior majoring in Special Education and preference for financial need.

 The scholarship was established by their son, Herbert W. Hatton, to symbolize the Hattons' concern and compassion for mentally and physically challenged children.